rlemaigre/Easy-DnD/README.md

 ## DropList component

-The DropList component is a special Drop component so it inherits all the props, events and slots of the Drop component.
+The DropList component is a special Drop component so it inherits all the props and events of the Drop component.
 It can be used when the result of a drag operation is to import data into the component as an item in a list or to allow the user to reorder a list of items using drag and drop.

 Comparing to the Drop component, there are two more events :
 * `insert` : emitted when the user drops data into the DropList.
 The index where the new item should be inserted is available in the `index` property.
 If no listener is provided for this event, then the DropList can't be dropped into.